Brianfit/xkcd-card-ha/README.md

 ## Installation

 Until this card gets approved as a default (I've been waiting 6 months now!)
-You'll need to install manually.
-To instll the card itself:
+You'll need to install as a custom card.
+To install the card itself:

 Ensure HACS is Installed:
 If you haven’t already installed HACS (Home Assistant Community Store), you’ll need to do that first.
 But I’m assuming you’re good to go here.